-FAQ: APS Indigenous graduate program
+FAQ: APS Indigenous graduate programme

 As per subsection 8(1) of the Racial Discrimination Act 1975 these positions are restricted to Aboriginal and/or Torres Strait Islander people.
-When completing your application, you must attach evidence of your Indigenous heritage otherwise your application will not be accepted.
+When completing your application, you must attach evidence to confirm that you are of Aboriginal and/or Torres Strait Islander descent otherwise your application will not be accepted.

 Acceptable evidence includes:

 - A letter signed by the Chairperson of an incorporated Indigenous organisation confirming that you are recognised as an Aboriginal and/or Torres Strait Islander person, or

 - A confirmation of Aboriginal and/or Torres Strait Islander descent form executed by an Indigenous organisation.